-MIT's LDAP Directory Service (ldap-too.mit.edu) is MIT's implementation of the standard LDAP protocol for providing directory services.
-It provides access to user and group membership information sourced from Moira, allowing application developers or administrators looking to integrate their applications with MIT's enterprise data to do so.
+MIT's LDAP Directory Service (ldap.mit.edu) is MIT's implementation of the standard LDAP protocol for providing directory services.
+It provides access to user and group membership information sourced from Moira and updated in real time, allowing application developers or administrators looking to integrate their applications with MIT's enterprise data to do so.

 Some examples within IS&T are wikis.mit.edu (based on Atlassian Confluence) and Stellar Forums (based on PHPBB), both of which make use of the LDAP service for user lookups.